rollthecloudinc/quell/README.md

 the outside world in this case a rule can take action like hiding/showing content.
 This is the first of many examples to follow using pane states.

+!Important: There seems to be an issue hear.
+When the pane using a rule is part of the same panel for the content that triggers the rule infinite context resolution loop occurs.

 Features:
 - Default content like html and markdown.